 - Draws in Wildlife: If you want to enjoy more wildlife including important pollinators a native plant garden will bring them in in droves. providing the right sources of food instantly builds up the animals and insects you see out your window.

 - Provides Food between other conserved areas: Offering native plants in your yard of any size offers a way-station so to speak to migrating and breeding birds and insects.
 This is a popular thing for Monarch butterflies for instance.
 Plus growing milkweed is so simple and beautiful.
+A friend has also been asking me about the meaning behind the Blue Jay feathers and on looking into that I’ve seen just how interesting it all is, so have a look too.

 - Draws down carbon: Because of the plants’ deep root systems, they store carbon deep in the soil where it will stay securely for years and years.